 Football Fish Distribution, Population, and Habitat

 The football fish is primarily found in the deep tropical waters of the Atlantic, Indian, and Pacific Oceans.
-According to the IUCN Red List, most species are considered to be least concern or data deficient.
+According to the IUCN Red List, most species are considered to be of least concern or data deficient.
 Because of their deep-sea activity, it’s very difficult to make a proper estimate of population numbers.
 These fish have few threats in their natural habitat, but climate change could pose some problems in the future as the temperature of the oceans changes.

 Football Fish Predators and Prey